top of page

 Series: Standalone there is technically a sequel Cam's Quest

 A Princess falls from her world and goes on an adventure on the other side of the wishing well.
 Written for Middle Grade / Teen readers.
-I actually read this when it was first published in the '90s and is a childhood favorite.
+I actually read this when it was first published in the '90s and it is a childhood favorite.

 A girl in a blue dress stands before a full moon with flying origami birds and a small dragon.
 Text: The Girl Who Drank the Moon.